pdenno/jupyter-client/README.md

 Some of the code here was borrowed from the [clojupyter project](https://github.com/clojupyter/clojupyter).
 Thanks to everyone involved.

-Limitations:
+## Limitations

-Limitation 1: The code doesn't currently generate signed messages correctly.
+*Limitation 1:* The code doesn't currently generate signed messages correctly.
 Therefore, it is necessary to turn signature checking off in the kernel.
 For a [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) kernel, for example, this is achieved by uncommenting the following line in ~/.jupyter/jupyter_notebook_config.py: